 Under the False Claims Act, any credible evidence that a person has submitted a false claim or has committed a criminal or civil violation of laws pertaining to fraud, conflict of interest, bribery, gratuity, or similar misconduct involving COPS Office funds may be referred to the Office of Inspector General (OIG).
-The OIG may be contacted at to http://oig.hhs.gov/fraud/report-fraud/index.asp, and 800-869-4499.
+The OIG may be contacted at oig.hotline@usdoj.gov, https://oig.justice.gov/hotline/index.htm, and 800-869-4499.